-This course covers the in-depth study of business management such as marketing, production, organization & management, finance and accounts.
+This course covers the fundamentals of business management plan such as marketing, production, organization & management, finance and accounts.
 Trainees are also taught the finer aspects of entrepreneurial soft skills and business plan preparation.
-Participants of this course are expected to have a business idea which can be explored during the training course.
+Participants of this course must have vocational or technical skills and must be interested in starting a small business based on their skill.
 The training course culminates in the preparation of a business plan by the participants based on their individual business idea.